arthurlormeauwall/Atl/README.md

 </p>

 * C++ 17
-* Premake 5
+* CMake 3.25.1

-This repo contains a example of ATL usage.
-You can find the code of the library per se in "Atl_lib_core" directory.
+This repo contains ATL library in "atl" directory and an usage example in "example" directory.

 - [Overview] : overview of ATL archicture and how you can use the library in your project.
-- [Building the example] : how to use premake to build the example
 - [How to use ATL] : how to create and run your tests

 ## Overview

 ---